-When do you run lessons?
+When do you run beginner lessons?

 Will I be able to do it first time?

 Yes!
-Stand Up Paddle boarding is not a falling-in sport.
+Stand Up Paddle boarding is not a difficult sport.
 Virtually none of our clients fall in - and any dunkings that have occurred are almost always due to over-exuberance (and thus entirely avoidable if you want to stay dry!).
 We guarantee that you'll be on your feet and paddling within your first session.

 What are the class sizes?